cxthyngxy/feedingamerica/README.md

 Users interacting with this dashboard will better understand how food insecurity varies throughout, and will garner better understanding of geographic disparities.
 By visualizing trends over time and identifying high-need areas, stakeholders and researchers can make data-driven decisions to allocate resources effectively and implement targeted interventions.

+To access the dashboard, navigate to this link here: https://cxthyngxy.github.io/feedingamerica/data55_finalproj.html#feeding-america-data-555-final-project

 ## Data Source
 The data comes from **Feeding America’s Map the Meal Gap dataset** ([available here](https://www.feedingamerica.org/research/map-the-meal-gap/by-county/)).
 It includes:
   - **County-level food insecurity rates** across the U.S.